Rotatable Antenna-Enabled Mobile Edge Computing: Proposed Algorithm For Problem (P1)

-Although problem (P2) is simplified, it remains challenging to solve optimally since the variables $\boldsymbol{\ell}$ and $\boldsymbol{f}^e$ are still coupled in (\ref{eq:P1_const4})-(\ref{eq:P1_const6}).
-To decouple them, we first fix $\boldsymbol{f}^e$ and optimize $\boldsymbol{\ell}$.
-Under this condition, (P2) reduces to a set of single-variable optimization problems with respect to ${\ell}_k$, each of which admits a closed-form solution \cite{bai2020latency}, as given by
+Although simplified, problem (P2) remains difficult to solve optimally due to the coupling between $\boldsymbol{\ell}$ and $\boldsymbol{f}^e$ in \eqref{eq:P1_const4}--\eqref{eq:P1_const6}.
+To decouple them, we first fix $\boldsymbol{f}^e$ and optimize $\boldsymbol{\ell}$, where (P2) reduces to $K$ single-variable optimization problems with respect to $\ell_k$.
+Each admits a closed-form solution \cite{bai2020latency}, given by